-As we have seen in our discussion of the relevant legislation, the ultimate goal is to achieve the maximum practicable improvements in energy efficiency.
-Moreover, the legislation emphasizes the need to analyze the standard in terms of its costs and benefits.
-Thus, we have chosen to concentrate our analysis on the effects of RIF's on an optimum standard, that is a standard which achieves the greatest possible net benefits (dollar savings minus costs).6 Moreover, for purposes of illustration we will focus on setting a standard for the conservation of energy used only to heat and cool buildings.
+As we have seen in our discussion of the Energy Conservation and Production Act, the language of Title III calls for development of a conservation standard which is designed to achieve the maximum practicable improvements in energy efficiency.
+Moreover, the Act emphasizes the need to analyze the standard in terms of its costs and benefits.
+Thus, we have chosen to concentrate our analysis on the effects of RIF's on an optimum standard, that is, a standard which achieves the greatest possible net benefits (dollar savings minus costs).
+Moreover, for purposes of illustration we will focus on setting a standard for the conservation of energy used\only to heat and cool buildings.

-6 If, on the other hand, the standard to be developed is not based on a comparison of costs and benefits, then there would be no way to introduce RIF's into the development process.
-There are two possible points of view to take in measuring net benefits: (1) that of a private investor or potential homebuyer; and (2) that of society or the public at large.
+There are two possible points of view to take in measuring Let benefits: (1) that of a private investor or potential homebuyer; and (2) that of society or the public at large.
 In rare circumstances these two points of view lead to the same optimum.
 Often, what is optimum for a private consumer or producer may not be optimum for society as a whole.
 As we shall see, the latter is usually the case when dealing with energy.
 We will define more precisely what is meant by an optimum standard first from the private viewpoint and then from the social viewpoint.